jkingportfolio/ci_pp5_tick_it_react/README.md

 ### Task comment

-Task comment is a feature of the Tick It site, users will have
+Task comment is a feature of the Tick It site giving users the ability to read or create comments on tasks.

 <details>
 <summary>Task comment image</summary>